Gilmok/U4Rando/README.md

 Download all the files and put them into the same directory.
 If you have a .cfg file from older versions delete it.
 This requires Java 1.6 or later and the Ultima 4 NES Rom.
 See the FAQ for usage.

+New in ver 1.3:
+- You can now shorten the Abyss
+- You can now randomize where shops are found
+- You can now take advantage of a modified View spell, which lists the number of chests and stones on each floor of the dungeon you are currently in
+- Fixed the Basil and Calumney text bugs
+- Dungeon stair exits now work, and I can no longer reproduce the Negate bug
+- Improved map generation significantly reduces invisible mountains and makes the map a little less square

 New in ver 1.2:
 - You can set the balloon to be next to Castle Britannia (instead of outside Hythloth)
 - Calumney of Yew gives the proper location for Manroot and Basil of Moonglow gives you the proper location for Fungus